-The Cattle Identification Regulations 2007 require that every bovine animal in the United Kingdom has a unique number, shown both on an ear tag in each ear and on a paper cattle passport, which is held by the current keeper of the animal (this system covers both cattle and other bovine animals such as water buffalo and bison).
-The unique number and passport remain with the animal throughout its life, and any movements of cattle are recorded both on the paper passport and electronically on a national system administered by BCMS.
+The Cattle Identification (Scotland) Regulations 2007 require that every bovine animal in the United Kingdom has a unique number, shown both on an ear tag in each ear and on a paper cattle passport, which is held by the current keeper of the animal (this system covers both cattle and other bovine animals such as water buffalo and bison).
+The unique number and passport remain with the animal throughout its life and any movements of cattle (other than those moved and recorded under the ScotMoves system, which only applies to movements within a business) are recorded both on the paper passport and electronically on a national system administered by ScotEID.
 Such a system is important because it:

-- supports the control and eradication of bovine diseases for example, bovine tuberculosis (bTB) and foot-and-mouth disease (FMD) - protects consumers by ensuring that products going into the human food chain are as fully traceable and as safe to eat as possible
+- supports the control and eradication of bovine diseases for example, bovine tuberculosis (bTB) and foot-and-mouth disease (FMD) - protects consumers by ensuring that products going into the human food chain are as fully traceable and as safe to eat as possible pre-movement licence to a hunt kennel or knacker's yard.